GNUnet-Mirror/GNUnet/doc/documentation/README.txt

 4. Use neutral language and third person perspective in the text

+4.1 So, when you refer to a user in general or addressing the user,
+    refer to (1).
+4.1.1 Unsolved exceptions for canonical reasons:
+      When refering to Alice, use "she".
+      When refering to Bob, use "he".
+      These are long established examples and they should either be replaced (avoid Alice and Bob examples when you can) or followed.

 5. Use 2 spaces between sentences, so instead of:

      We do this and the other thing.
 This is done by foo.